yk11SE/PythonFundamentalsCS50_yona/0/PROBLEM0.1.md

 		$
 Next execute

-		mkdir playback
+		mkdir indoor
-to make a folder called playback in your codespace.
+to make a folder called indoor in your codespace.

 Then execute

-		cd playback
+		cd indoor
 to change directories into that folder.
-You should now see your terminal prompt as playback/ $.
+You should now see your terminal prompt as indoor/ $.
 You can now execute

-		code playback.py
+		code indoor.py
-to make a file called playback.py where you’ll write your program.
+to make a file called indoor.py where you’ll write your program.

 # How to Test
 Here’s how to test your code manually.
-At the `playback/ $` prompt in your terminal: :
+At the `indoor/ $` prompt in your terminal: :

-1. Run your program with `python playback.py`.
-Type `This is CS50` and press `Enter`.
-Your program should output: `This...is...CS50`
+1. Run your program with `python indoor.py`.
+Type `HELLO` and press Enter.
+Your program should output `hello`.
-2. Run your program with `python playback.py`.
-Type `This is our week on functions` and press `Enter`.
-Your program should output: `This...is...our...week...on...functions`
+2. Run your program with `python indoor.py`.
+Type `THIS IS CS50` and press Enter.
+Your program should output `this is cs50`.
-3. Run your program with `python playback.py`.
-Type `Let's implement a function called hello` and press Enter.
-Your program should output: `Let's...implement...a...function...called...hello`.
+3. Run your program with `python indoor.py`.
+Type `50` and press Enter.
+Your program should output `50`.

 # Commit your progran to GITHUB
-At the `playback/ $` prompt in your terminal:
+At the `indoor/ $` prompt in your terminal:

-		git add playback.py
+		git add indoor.py
-Add playback.py to the changes to be committed
+Add indoor.py to the changes to be committed

-		git commit -m “Upload completed playback.py“
+		git commit -m “Upload completed indoor.py“
-Commit all changes in the REPO with the comment “Upload completed playback.py“ *note: If the file is not complete, adjust the comment to describes what is being commited*
+Commit all changes in the REPO with the comment “Upload completed indoor.py“ *note: If the file is not complete, adjust the comment to describes what is being commited*

 		git push